LBHackney-IT/repairs-hub-frontend/README.md

 # Hackney Repairs Hub frontend

-Allows agents and managers to raise, review, approve and close work orders..
+Allows agents and managers to raise, review, approve and close work orders.

 Allows operatives to sign in to a "mobile working" view, see upcoming jobs and complete them.